 - 1.5 teaspoons spice mix follows

 - ¼ teaspoon fresh ground nutmeg

 - ¼ teaspoon fresh ground cinnamon

 - ¼ teaspoon fresh ground allspice

-- Remove the meat from the shank bone, trim the spleen with a sharp paring knife, then put the spleen, liver and shank in a meat grinder, or puree in a food processor until fine.
+- Remove the meat from the shank bone, then put the shank meat, cooked onion and organs in a meat grinder, or process n a food processor until fine.
 Sweat the meat mixture to evaporate the water in a saute pan for 2-3 minutes, then reserve, and allow to cool, covered.

 - Meanwhile, Whisk the cornmeal and buckwheat flour with the salt and spices, and combine with the 4 cups of cooking liquid in a saucepot big enough to hold it.
 Heat the mixture, whisking constantly until it thickens, then turn the heat down to low and cook for 15 minutes.

 - Add the cooked meat to the cornmeal mixture, and continue cooking, stirring occasionally to prevent sticking on the bottom for another 30 minutes.
 You can also bake the mixture at 300 for 30 minutes, or until very thick, as long as it’s covered.